 Often the first person to notice a cavity is a patient.
 You’ll feel sensitivity in a tooth where there was none before.
 Depending on how long this pain persists, a patient may or may not alert their dentist.
 As your Melbourne, Florida dentist we hope that every patient sees us every six months, this way we can treat cavities and areas of erosion before they make their way to the pulp of the tooth.
 When you feel sensitivity it is important to schedule an appointment.
 When you see your dentist regularly she may be able to detect the beginning of cavities sooner than you can feel them with radiographic technology and a seasoned eye.
 Digital imaging is enabling dentists, like Dr. Brazdo to see the smallest areas of erosion and treat them before they even develop into cavities.
 By seeing your dentist regularly, you can ensure that your teeth are healthy and treated as soon as possible to avoid further, costly dental work.

 Cavities have been plaguing mankind for as long as we have had teeth.
 In ancient times teeth were simply pulled when they cause a person pain.
-With the discovery of mercury-amalgam fillings doctors were able to pack the cavities and stop the pain.
+With the discovery of mercury-amalgam fillings, doctors were able to pack the cavities and stop the pain.
 Today composite resin has taken over as the cavity filling substance of choice, because it is durable, aesthetic, and requires only removal of decayed tooth tissue before it is bonded into place.

 When your Melbourne, Florida dentist discovers a cavity at your check up, she will be able to fill it that same day.
-First she will remove the decayed portion of the tooth.
+First, she will remove the decayed portion of the tooth.
 Depending on your preference, she will then fill the cavity with composite resin or amalgam, commonly known as silver, fillings.
 Composite resin will be bonded with a special UV light and both types of fillings will stay in place for many years to come.
 This method of cavity filling relieves all pain and prevents further decay from developing.

 If tooth decay has been allowed to make its way deep into the tooth and infect the pulp, the only way to fill this cavity is a root canal.
 This is an invasive procedure where your Melbourne, Florida dentist will need to remove the infected pulp of the tooth.
-In some cases she will be able to fill this void with composite resin to seal the tooth and prevent further decay.
-In some cases she may need to remove much of the tooth and replace it with a dental crown.
+In some cases, she will be able to fill this void with composite resin to seal the tooth and prevent further decay.
+In some cases, she may need to remove much of the tooth and replace it with a dental crown.
 If you wish to avoid a root canal, it is important that you seek the help of your dentist when you feel a new sensitivity in your teeth.
-Even better, you can keep up on your twice yearly appointments to ensure Dr. Brazdo can catch and treat a cavity before it develops further.
+Even better, you can keep up with your twice yearly appointments to ensure Dr. Brazdo can catch and treat a cavity before it develops further.

 Cavities are small spots of erosion that can develop into big problems if left unchecked.
-To prevent cavities it is extremely important limit the amount of sugar you consume, but to also practice impeccable oral hygiene.
+To prevent cavities it is extremely important to limit the amount of sugar you consume but to also practice impeccable oral hygiene.
 By brushing twice each day for two minutes and flossing every day, you can remove the bacteria that causes cavities to develop.
 Follow that up with twice-yearly visits to your Melbourne, Florida dentist and you can ensure that your teeth remain in fantastic health for your whole life.